 The grant is through the Cheshire and Warrington Growth Hub with the funding coming from the European Regional Development Fund and will account for 40 per cent of the overall project cost.

-With available grants ranging from £1,000 to £6,000 (average grant £4,000), eligible projects which include a variety of types need to be focussed on creating new jobs within the region.
+With available grants ranging from £1,000 to £6,000 (average grant £4,000), eligible projects need to be focussed on creating new jobs within the region.
 Applicants are expected to cover the full project costs up front and complete all the relevant paperwork.

 What was the application process like?